 Reserve items are processed on a first-come, first-served basis.
 Every attempt is made to place items on reserve in a timely manner; however, we can only guarantee that reserve items will be available to students by a given date if they are submitted to us seven days in advance of that date, so plan accordingly.
 Also note that reserves are not processed on weekends.

-Questions about placing items on reserve at Hustad Science Library should be directed to Deanna Olson at x3499.
-Questions concerning reserves at Halvorson Music Library should be directed to Linda Frost at x3209.
+Questions concerning reserves at Halvorson Music Library should be directed to Inga Velde at x3209.

-After reserve materials are processed, please take the time to check your personal class reserve record on Bridge (the Carleton-St. Olaf joint online catalog at http://bridge.carleton.edu/) for accuracy.
-By checking your course on-line, you can verify that your course materials are indeed available for your students.
+After reserve materials are processed, please take the time to check your personal class reserve record in Catalyst for accuracy.
+By checking your course online, you can verify that your course materials are indeed available for your students.

-Items that may be placed on reserve include most St. Olaf and Carleton Library materials, personal copies of books, and photocopies for electronic reserves (subject to copyright restrictions).
+Items that may be placed on reserve include most St. Olaf and Carleton library materials (including e-books and streaming videos), personal copies of books, and photocopies for electronic reserves (subject to copyright restrictions).
 Although every attempt is made to secure personal copies, we cannot guarantee the safety of all items.